Presheaf automata: Geometric models of concurrency

 \section{Geometric models of concurrency}

 \CSet{\mathbf{CSet}} \CList{\mathbf{CList}} \SCSet{\mathbf{SCSet}} \SCList{\mathbf{SCList}}

-As a proof of concept we now review several geometric models for concurrency \cite{FJSZ_HDALang, FJSZ_Kleene-Arxiv, FGHMR_DAT, Grandis-Mauri_Cubical, vanGlabbeek_Expressiveness} and represent them as presheaf automata.
-The fundamental notion is that of consets (concurrency sets) and concset maps, which is motivated by the conclists and conclist maps for HDA introduced in \cite{FJSZ_HDALang,FJSZ_Kleene-Arxiv}.
+As a proof of concept we now review several geometric models for concurrency \cite{FJSZ_HDALang, FahrenbergJSZ24, FGHMR_DAT, Grandis-Mauri_Cubical, vanGlabbeek_Expressiveness} and represent them as presheaf automata.
+We present most relationships without proofs, as they are rather obvious, but tedious to check in detail.
+The fundamental notion is that of consets (concurrency sets) and concset maps, which is motivated by the conclists and conclist maps for HDA \cite{FJSZ_HDALang,FahrenbergJSZ24}.
+The resulting categories replace the precubical category $\oldsq$ from Section~\ref{s:PrecubicalSets} as index categories for HDA and similar models.
+In particular we now consider variants with labels, which is standard for concurrency.

-Fix an infinite set and call finite subsets of this set \emph{concsets} (to enforce smallness of the categories below).
+We fix an infinite set and call the finite subsets of this set \emph{concsets} (to enforce smallness of the categories below).